Federacy: Associated states

-A federacy also differs from an associated state, such as the Federated States of Micronesia, the Marshall Islands, and Palau (in free association with the United States) and the Cook Islands and Niue (which form part of the Realm of New Zealand).
-There are two kinds of associated states: in the case of the Federated States of Micronesia, the Marshall Islands, and Palau, association is concluded by treaty between two sovereign states; in the case of the Cook Islands and Niue, association is concluded by domestic legal arrangements.
+A federacy differs from an associated state, such as the Federated States of Micronesia, the Marshall Islands, and Palau (in free association with the United States) and the Cook Islands and Niue (which are parts of the Realm of New Zealand).
+There are two kinds of associated state: in the case of the Federated States of Micronesia, the Marshall Islands, and Palau, association is concluded by treaty between two sovereign states; in the case of the Cook Islands and Niue, association is concluded by domestic legal arrangements.

 Asymmetric federations

-In an asymmetric federation one of the substates has more independence than the others.
-Examples of this are Canada where Quebec has been given political deference to craft independent language and education policies.
+In an asymmetric federation one of the federated states has more independence than the others.
+An example of this is Canada, where Quebec has been given political deference to craft independent language and education policies.

 Some unitary states, such as Spain and the United Kingdom, may also be regarded as asymmetric federations.
 For example, in Spain, the Basque Country, Catalonia and Galicia (later also Andalusia, Aragon, Balearic Islands, Canary Islands, Navarre, Valencia, etc.) have been granted greater autonomy and political deference than the rest of the Spanish autonomous communities (see: nationalities and regions of Spain).

 The difference between an asymmetric federation and federacy is indistinct; a federacy is essentially an extreme case of an asymmetric federation, either due to large differences in the level of autonomy, or the rigidity of the constitutional arrangements.

 British Overseas Territories

 The British Overseas Territories are vested with varying degrees of power; some enjoy considerable independence from the United Kingdom, which only takes care of their foreign relations and defence.
-However, they are neither considered to be part of the United Kingdom, nor recognised as sovereign or associated states.
+However, they are considered neither part of the United Kingdom nor sovereign or associated states.

 Crown Dependencies

-The relations between the United Kingdom and the Crown Dependencies, i.e. the Isle of Man and the bailiwicks of Guernsey and Jersey in the Channel Islands, are very similar to a federate relation: the Islands enjoy independence from the United Kingdom, which, via The Crown, takes care of their foreign relations and defence – although the UK Parliament does have overall power to legislate for the dependencies.
-However, the islands are neither an incorporated part of the United Kingdom nor are they considered to be independent or associated states.
+The relations between the United Kingdom and the Crown Dependencies, i.e. the Isle of Man and the bailiwicks of Guernsey and Jersey in the Channel Islands, are very similar to a federate relation: they enjoy independence from the United Kingdom, which, via The Crown, takes care of their foreign relations and defence—although the U.K. Parliament does have overall power to legislate for the dependencies.
+However, the islands are neither incorporated into the United Kingdom nor independent or associated states.
 The Isle of Man does not have a monarch but Charles III holds the position of Lord of Mann.

 Devolution

-A federacy differs from a devolved state, such as Denmark, Spain and the United Kingdom, because, in a devolved state, the central government can revoke the independence of the subunits (e.g. Scottish Parliament, National Assembly for Wales, Northern Ireland Assembly in the case of the UK) without changing the constitution.
+A federacy differs from a devolved state, such as Denmark, Spain and the United Kingdom, because, in a devolved state, the central government can revoke the independence of the subunits (e.g. Scottish Parliament, National Assembly for Wales, Northern Ireland Assembly in the case of the U.K.) without changing the constitution.